vruusmann/openscoring.io/_posts/2023-01-28-python_xgboost_aft_pmml.md

 The label of the "lung" dataset is survival time in days, with a typical range from 100 to 2000.
 The absolute tolerance value of `1E-3` is estimated by multiplying the selected relative tolerance `1E-6` with the selected characteristic label value of `1000`.

-In other words, two survival times are considered to be equivalent, if they agree with each other in the order of "full minutes or better".
+In other words, two survival times are considered to be equivalent if they agree with each other in the order of "full minutes or better".

 ## PMML ##